ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/running/debugging.md

 ## Review logs

-$productName$ logging can provide information on anything that might be abnormal or malfunctioning.
-While there may be a large amount of data to sort through, look for key errors such as the $productName$ process restarting unexpectedly, or a malformed Envoy configuration.
+Emissary logging can provide information on anything that might be abnormal or malfunctioning.
+While there may be a large amount of data to sort through, look for key errors such as the Emissary process restarting unexpectedly, or a malformed Envoy configuration.

-$productName$ has two major log mechanisms: $productName$ logging and Envoy logging.
+Emissary has two major log mechanisms: Emissary logging and Envoy logging.
 Both appear in the normal `kubectl logs` output, and both can have additional debug-level logging enabled.

 <Alert severity="info">
-  Enabling debug-level logging can produce a <i>lot</i> of log output &mdash; enough to potentially impact the performance of $productName$.
+  Enabling debug-level logging can produce a <i>lot</i> of log output &mdash; enough to potentially impact the performance of Emissary.
 We don't recommend running with debug logging enabled as a matter of course; it's usually better to enable it only when needed, then reset logging to normal once you're finished debugging.
 </Alert>

-### $productName$ debug logging
+### Emissary debug logging

-Much of $productName$'s logging is concerned with the business of noticing changes to Kubernetes resources that specify the $productName$ configuration, and generating new Envoy configuration in response to those changes.
+Much of Emissary's logging is concerned with the business of noticing changes to Kubernetes resources that specify the Emissary configuration, and generating new Envoy configuration in response to those changes.
 Enabling debug logging for this part of the system is under the control of two environment variables:

-- Set `AES_LOG_LEVEL=debug` to debug the early boot sequence and $productName$'s interactions with the Kubernetes cluster (finding changed resources, etc.).
+- Set `AES_LOG_LEVEL=debug` to debug the early boot sequence and Emissary's interactions with the Kubernetes cluster (finding changed resources, etc.).
 - Set `AMBASSADOR_DEBUG=diagd` to debug the process of generating an Envoy configuration from the input resources.

-### $productName$ Envoy logging
+### Emissary Envoy logging

 Envoy logging is concerned with the actions Envoy is taking for incoming requests.
 Typically, Envoy will only output access logs, and certain errors, but enabling Envoy